dfalster/CaseForOpenTraitData/README.md

 No one is suggesting that data collectors share their data before they have written the primary publications for which the data were collected.
 However, for reasons outlined in the previous section, we believe such data should then become publicly available and free to use by other investigators.

 Any subsequent usage of data should of course be recognised through proper citation of the original data providers.
 This is also how other open source materials trait ecologists benefit from (see section above) are recognised.
-By increasing one's H-index, citations provide a good measure on the impact of one's work.
+By increasing one's H-index, citations provide a good measure of the impact of one's work.
 There is also evidence to show that papers with open data have a citation advantage ([Piwowar et al 2007][Piwowar et al 2007], [Piwowar et al 2013][Piwowar et al 2013]).

 There is considerable debate regarding the criteria warranting co-authorship on scientific papers (e.g. [Poisot et al 2013][Poisot et al 2013]).
 Existing norms such as the [Vancouver protocol](http://www.research.mq.edu.au/about/research_@_macquarie/policies,_procedures_and_conduct/documents/Vancouver.pdf) state that provision of data alone in insufficient, yet this is not enforced within the field of ecology.
 Many people believe co-authorship on derived works is warranted.
 While recognising the good intentions of such efforts, it is worth noting that such approaches work against those willing to make their data open, by increasing the publication list of their peers.

 There are also challenges of properly citing data contributions, which are often listed in supplementary material and thus not recognised via citation engines ([Kueffer et al 2011][Kueffer et al 2011]).
-However, this is a problem of open science, because the most research currently served by TRY also suffers the same problem.
+However, this is a problem of open science, because most research currently served by TRY also suffers the same problem.
 Moreover, those articles which are cited are usually the data compilations, rather than the original data sources.

-To overcome these issues, we have supported recent efforts to cite data provision properly, e.g. by making  [supplementary material indexed](https://docs.google.com/document/d/1gDyB32IDZQtk3VvT-CjUAUBmb6ycLsWijasQDht36Ko/edit?pli=1) and suggest any move towards an open source data model also work towards resolving these issues.
+To overcome these issues, we have supported recent efforts to cite data usage properly, e.g. by making  [supplementary material indexed](https://docs.google.com/document/d/1gDyB32IDZQtk3VvT-CjUAUBmb6ycLsWijasQDht36Ko/edit?pli=1) and suggest any move towards an open source data model also work towards resolving these issues.

 ## Openness is bad for my career

 Some people have expressed concern at 'giving away data', but available evidence suggests advantages to being open.
 For example, in this recent [commentary in Nature](http://doi.org/10.1038/nj7461-243a), Amy Zanne said that making the global wood density database public has had very positive effects on her career.
-Articles with public data are also have a citation advantage ([Piwowar et al 2007][Piwowar et al 2007], [Piwowar et al 2013][Piwowar et al 2013]).
+Articles with public data also have a citation advantage ([Piwowar et al 2007][Piwowar et al 2007], [Piwowar et al 2013][Piwowar et al 2013]).
 [Costello et al 2013][Costello et al 2013] suggest data contributors have a lot to gain by making citable products with their data.

-There are now many ways in which you can make data readily available and citable - see [White et al. preprint][White et al. preprint] and [Poisot et al 2013][Poisot et al 2013] for more information.
+There are now many ways in which you can make data readily available and citable - see [White et al. preprint][White et al. preprint] and [Poisot et al 2013][Poisot et al 2013] for a list of options.

-## That data was hard to collect and I don't want to give it away
+## That data were hard to collect and I don't want to give it away

 Collecting data is hard, but so is everything else in science, such as writing software.
-The harder data is to collect, the more value it has to science, and the more it should be made available to other researchers, once our original papers have been published.
-I personally want any data I collect to have a continuing impact on the field.
+I want any data I collect to have a continuing impact on the field and be safe from technological change and accidental loss.

 ## We need to protect the vulnerable PhD students

 As a basic principle, we could probably all agree that PhD students collecting substantial amounts of new data should not be asked to share this until they have published their main results.
-Supporting this, many journals and funding agencies requiring data time of publication offer an embargo period before data becomes public, if submitted at the time of publication.
+Supporting this, many journals and funding agencies requiring data give the option at time of publication of an embargo period before data becomes public.

 Under any open model, it is up to individuals to contribute data when they feel ready.